bodaro/riveroad/ski.md

 * During your stay:
   * Wash your dishes as you go (do not leave them in the sink and then go off skiing)
-  * If you put even a single item in the dishwasher you are resonsible for unloading _all_ items and putting them away
+  * If you put even a single item in the dishwasher you are responsible for unloading _all_ items and putting them away

 ##### Kitchen and Bath